Bulgaria–Serbia relations: 20th century

 In 1941, Bulgaria joined the Tripartite Pact, becoming an ally of Germany, Japan, and Italy.
 German forces then entered Bulgaria to prepare for the invasion of Yugoslavia and invasion of Greece.
 Bulgaria did not participate in the initial invasion but was granted control over parts of Yugoslav territory, including most of Vardar Macedonia and parts of eastern Serbia.
 Bulgarian occupation was harsh, involving policies of Bulgarization, which deepened animosity.
 Yugoslav resistance movements, particularly the Partisans and, to a lesser extent, the Chetniks, fought against Bulgarian forces in these territories.
 In 1944, as the Soviet Red Army approached, Bulgaria switched sides, declaring war on Germany after a Soviet invasion.
 Bulgarian troops withdrew from Yugoslav territories, and the Bulgarian Army joined the Allies, including Yugoslav Partisans, in operations against German forces such as the Belgrade offensive and the Syrmian Front.

 Post-war relations between Bulgaria and the newly formed Socialist Federal Republic of Yugoslavia were shaped by ideological alignment and Cold War dynamics.
-While both nations were communist states, tensions persisted, particularly over national identity and territory.
+While both nations were communist states, tensions persisted.
 After the war, Yugoslavia emerged as a federal state under Tito's leadership, including the Socialist Republic of Macedonia within its borders.
 Bulgaria, under Soviet influence, initially recognized Macedonian national identity to align with Yugoslav and Soviet plans for a Balkan federation.
 In 1946, Bulgaria's leader Georgi Dimitrov and Tito discussed a potential South Slavic federation that would include Yugoslavia and Bulgaria, potentially resolving the Macedonian issue through integration.
 However, this idea faltered due to mutual distrust and Soviet-Yugoslav tensions.
 The 1948 Tito-Stalin split, where Yugoslavia broke with the Soviet bloc, drastically altered relations.
 Bulgaria, loyal to Moscow, became hostile toward Yugoslavia.
 The Macedonian question re-emerged as a major issue: Bulgaria reverted to denying Macedonian national identity, claiming Macedonians were ethnic Bulgarians.
 This led to propaganda wars, with Yugoslavia accusing Bulgaria of revisionism and Bulgaria accusing Yugoslavia of suppressing Bulgarian culture in Macedonia.
 As non-aligned Yugoslavia and Soviet-aligned Bulgaria navigated the Cold War, their relations stabilized but remained cautious.
 Economic cooperation grew, with trade agreements and joint projects, but political trust was limited.
 Yugoslavia's non-aligned status gave it leverage to engage with both East and West, while Bulgaria remained firmly in the Soviet camp, limiting deeper cooperation.
 The Macedonian issue continued to flare up, especially in cultural and academic disputes over history and language.